Whistler's health care centre helipad is now open for business.

 "There was a wholesale inspection all over again," said Trudi Beutel of Vancouver Coastal Health (VCH) of the Transport Canada visit June 28.

-"Back in February there were a number of deficiencies that were identified so yesterday's inspection was to ensure that those deficiencies were addressed."
+"Back in February there were a number of deficiencies that were identified so (the) inspection was to ensure that those deficiencies were addressed."

-This includes workers from the health care centre taking responsibility for the helicopter's landing and take-off.
+This includes workers from the health care centre taking responsibility for a helicopter's landing and take-off.
 Beutel said several people would be responsible for this duty, which is receiving extra funding and training.

-"As of twelve noon today it was open for business," she said.
+"As of twelve noon today it was open for business," she said Friday, June 29.

 The helipad opened in the mid 1990s and was used as needed to get the most seriously injured off the mountain, out of the backcountry, or from car crashes and other medical emergencies to the care they needed in a timely fashion.

-In order for Vancouver Coastal Health to do the work needed to meet Transport Canada's rules to allow helicopters with multiple engines to land - single engine helis are still not allowed to land - trees had to come down, people had to be trained to stop traffic, the landing pad needed upgrades and light standards had to be lowered.
+In order to meet Transport Canada's rules to allow helicopters with multiple engines to land — single engine helis are still not allowed to land — trees had to come down, people had to be trained to stop traffic, the landing pad needed upgrades and light standards had to be lowered.
 Though VCH knew of TC's demands in late 2009 it didn't come before council to ask for permission to make the changes needed until October 2010.

 In December 2010 the trees were cut and a plan was in place to have the RCMP, Whistler Blackcomb staff and staff of the health care centre manage traffic and the two-engine helis were allowed to continue landing on a temporary basis by Transport Canada.

-Then in April 2011 the helipad was closed completely for further upgrades to the landing pad, and though it was understood the closure would be short, it was in fact out of service until now.
+Then in April 2011 the helipad was closed completely for further upgrades to the landing pad.
+Though it was understood the closure would be short, it has in fact been out of service until now.
 All flights were diverted to the municipal heliport north of Whistler.

-The $600,000 upgrade has actually come in closer to $1million, due in part to a decision by VCH to upgrade the de-icing system.
+The $600,000 upgrade is actually closer to $1million, due in part to a decision by VCH to upgrade the de-icing system and other technical components.